Skip to Main Content

 Telford Lake Trail Interpretive Signage

-With the installation of ten interpretive signs along the 8.2 km Telford Lake Trail, users can now learn more about the diversity of species they are likely to encounter, and their natural habitats.
+With the installation of ten interpretive signs along the 8.2 km Telford Lake Trail, users can now learn more about the diversity of species they are likely to encounter, as well as their natural habitats.

 Visitors embarking on the interpretive tour should start their journey at the Leduc Boathouse or the Leduc Lions Park.